travatlanta/Sticky/replit.md

 # Sticky Banditos Printing Company

 ## Overview
-Sticky Banditos is an e-commerce platform for custom print products like stickers, business cards, and flyers.
-It features a customer-facing storefront with product browsing, an integrated design editor, shopping cart functionality, and an admin panel for product, order, and promotion management.
-The project aims to provide a comprehensive solution for custom printing needs.
+Sticky Banditos is an e-commerce platform specializing in custom stickers and labels.
+It features a customer-facing storefront with product browsing, an integrated design editor, shopping cart functionality, and an admin panel for product, order, promotion, and site customization management.
+The business is focused on sticker products only (not business cards or flyers).

 ## User Preferences
 Preferred communication style: Simple, everyday language.